Updated: Feb 17

 Targeted Areas for a Thread Lift

-As we age, we lose facial volume caused by a reduction of facial fat.
+As we age, we lose facial volume caused by a reduction in facial fat.
 This can start to become visible as early as our 30’s.
 Many patients opt for a thread lift for facial areas that start to “sag” and look less tight over time.
 These areas include:

 jowls and jawline